Commit today

 6. I will listen for negative cues and embrace them.

 What I sell is not for everyone, all the time.
 That’s why I will develop better listening skills -- to identify these moments and facilitate rejection when appropriate.
 I will advance conversations only with mutual best interest in mind.
-Rather than persuading others I will present choices, and opportunities to reflect on the status quo, to them.
-There is no sense in coercing someone who doesn’t want what I’m suggesting!
+Rather than persuading I will present choices, and opportunities to reflect on the status quo.

-7. I will be conscious of my poor communication habits.
-Always.
+7. I will be aware of selfish communication habits.

-I will become more self-aware; specifically of unconscious “word choices” I’m making and continually focus on strengthening my communication skills in various situations.
-I will be more aware of the underlying meaning behind my words.
-I will practice being brief, blunt and avoid talking about myself/the solution.
+I will be constantly self-aware of unconscious word choices and persuasive patterns.
+I will focus daily on strengthening my communication skills in various scenarios.
+I will always be thinking of the underlying meaning behind words.
+I will practice being brief, blunt and avoid talking about myself or the solution.
 I will avoid presuming the other side has problems to be fixed.
 I will encourage people most inclined to ask for help -- rather than offering help to the masses.
 I’ll do this because I know people value more what they ask for, less what I freely offer.
 That’s why I commit to sparking their curiosity -- provoking them to ask for clarity.

 Sign and commit to the above